 A spouse or civil partner does not have to be in financial need to make a claim.
 Anyone else claiming under the Inheritance Act however will need to be able to show that they are in need or were financially dependent on the deceased.
 They are only entitled to such reasonable financial provision as is necessary for their maintenance.

-If you would like advice on an Inheritance Act claim, or on any other inheritance dispute or trust dispute, please contact our Disputed Wills and Trusts Team on freephone 0800 0931336, or by email email@example.com for a free, no obligation chat to see how we can help you.
+If you would like advice on an Inheritance Act claim, or on any other inheritance dispute or trust dispute, please contact our Disputed Wills and Trusts Team on freephone 0800 0931336, or by email firstname.lastname@example.org for a no obligation chat to see how we can help you.

 Frequently Asked Questions